CODING WORLD

 Wednesday, 2 July 2025

-SCRATCH LEARNING SESSION BY QUEST ALLIANCE - NEP 2020
+SCRATCH LEARNING SESSION BY QUEST ALLIANCE MODULE 1 TO 6

-SCRATCH LEARNING SESSION BY QUEST ALLIANCE - NEP 2020
+SCRATCH LEARNING SESSION BY QUEST ALLIANCE MODULE 1 TO 6

 Quest Alliance uses the Scratch coding platform to empower young people with 21st-century abilities, notably in STEM subjects.
 They integrate Scratch into their programs to foster computational thinking, problem-solving, and artistic expression, with a focus on reaching underserved areas.